wilsonzlin/esbuild-rs/README.md

 ## Using

 This library requires Go 1.13 or higher.
 The Go source is included and compiled at build time.
-The build will not interfere with or create files in `GOROOT` or `GOPATH`, or download any dependencies.
+The build will not interfere with or create files in `GOROOT` or `GOPATH`, or download any Go dependencies.

 Check the [docs](https://docs.rs/esbuild-rs/) for the API.